samueldcabral/NoSQL-Studio/README.md

 # NoSQL - Musical Studio

 ## This is a simple project for uni where I implement a script for a document-based database.
-## It's a musical estudio!
+## It's a musical studio!
 Rock On!

 # i.
 Concept Model
 ![Concept Model](https://i.imgur.com/FMvV9jw.jpg "Concept Model")